ouya/docs/adobe-air.md

 ![image_12.png](adobe-air/image_12.png)

-13) On the `Library Path` tab, click the `Browse to Native Extension` button to select the `OuyaNativeExtension.ane` file in the project folder.
+13) On the `Library Path` tab, click the `Browse to Native Extension` button to select the `RazerSDKNativeExtension.ane` file in the project folder.

 ![image_14.png](adobe-air/image_14.png)

-14) With the `OuyaNativeExtension.ane` added to the library path, click `OK`.
+14) With the `RazerSDKNativeExtension.ane` added to the library path, click `OK`.
 This setting uses an absolute path and if the path is different then the path will need to be reset in order to publish.

 ![image_13.png](adobe-air/image_13.png)

 ### Flash Virtual Controller

-The [Flash Virtual Controller](https://github.com/ouya/ouya-sdk-examples/tree/master/AdobeAir/FlashVirtualController) example shows 4 images of the OUYA Controller which moves axises and highlights buttons when the physical controller is manipulated.
+The [Flash Virtual Controller](https://github.com/razerofficial/adobe-air-razer-sdk/tree/master/FlashVirtualController) example shows 4 images of the OUYA Controller which moves axises and highlights buttons when the physical controller is manipulated.

 ![image_4.png](adobe-air/image_4.png)